UltraSalem/mightykingdoms/mightykingdoms_full.md

 |2            |The unit gains Yellow Bellied.|
 |3+           |If the unit was Very Inspiring, it becomes Inspiring.
 If the unit was Inspiring, it loses Inspiring.
 If it had neither, there is no effect.|

 List building army composition rules only apply during the initial creation of an army.
 If a scar roll destroys a unit that would leave the number of other unit choices invalid (such as destorying a regiment meaning you have too many heroes), this is ok.

 After rolling remove all scars from the unit.

 If a destroyed unit was the last unit in an army, remove the army.

 ####Player order
-**Player order is redetermined at the end of each _Reform_ phase.
-Player order is now set by number of armies, descending. _That is, the player with the greatest number of armies is now the first player._ Randomly determine player order if there are ties in any slots.**
+Player order is redetermined at the end of each _Reform_ phase.
+Player order is now set by number of armies, descending. _That is, the player with the greatest number of armies is now the first player._ Randomly determine player order if there are ties in any slots.

+Players now start a new Summer month with A) Orders.
+Repeat until 6 Summer months have passed.
+Once 6 Summer months have passed, proceed instead to Winter season, below.

 ----------

 ##4.
 Winter season

 Winter has 4 phases